oss-slu/shelter_volunteers/README.md

 To do this:
 1. Navigate to the server directory using a terminal
 1. Activate your python virtual environment (if it's not already activated)
-1. Set your PYTHONPATH envirnment variable to the current directory: `export PYTHONPATH=$(pwd)`
+1. Set your PYTHONPATH environment variable to the current directory: `export PYTHONPATH=$(pwd)`
 1. Set your FLASK_ENV environment variable to pre-production: `export FLASK_ENV="pre-production"`
 1. Run: `python cli/admin_cli.py system <YOUR_GOOGLE_EMAIL_ADDRESS>
-Remove the angle brackes in <YOUR_GOOGLE_EMAIL_ADDRESS>.
+Remove the angle brackets in <YOUR_GOOGLE_EMAIL_ADDRESS>.

 Now, when you sign out and sign back in, you should see admin dashboard.
-You might need to sign out a few times or clear your browser cashe to see the change.
+You might need to sign out a few times or clear your browser cache to see the change.
 As a system admin, you can now add a new shelter, create repeatable shifts in that shelter, and open shelter on whatever days you want.
 Once you open the shelter, you should be able to see those shifts from the Volunteer dashboard.

 ### Docker option